MariuszKaminski/Milestone-Project-2/README.md

 8. The radio button checked by the user will be unchecked before a new question is generated.
 * Result: PASSED
   * The application does automatically uncheck radio buttons before generating new question.
+9. The application is responsive and adjusts layout to fit desktop, tablet and mobile srceens.
+* Result: PASSED
+  * This feature has been checked in Chrome Web Developer Tools and appears to be working well.

 ## Validation